 Production taxes, transportation and processing.
 Our production taxes, transportation and processing expenses increased by approximately \$17.9 million, or 31%, to \$76.1 million for the year ended December 31, 2018, as compared to \$58.3 million for the year ended December 31, 2017.
 The increase in production taxes, transportation and processing expenses on an absolute basis was primarily attributable to the \$25.0 million increase in our production taxes to \$58.0 million for the year ended December 31, 2018, as compared to \$33.0 million for the year ended December 31, 2017, resulting from the \$272.0 million increase in oil and natural gas revenues for the year ended December 31, 2018, as compared to the year ended December 31, 2017.
 The increased production taxes were partially offset by a decrease in transportation and processing expenses.
-Transportation and processing expenses decreased to \$18.2 million for the year ended December 31, 2018, as compared to \$25.3 million for the year ended December 31, 2018, as compared to \$4.10 per BOE for the year ended December 31, 2018, as compared to \$4.10 per BOE for the year ended December 31, 2018, as compared to \$4.10 per BOE for the year ended December 31, 2018, increase in total oil equivalent production between the respective periods.
+Transportation and processing expenses decreased to \$18.2 million for the year ended December 31, 2018, as compared to \$25.3 million for the year ended December 31, 2017.
+On a unit-of-production basis, our production taxes, transportation and processing expenses decreased to \$4.00 per BOE for the year ended December 31, 2018, as compared to \$4.10 per BOE for the year ended December 31, 2017, which was attributable to the 34% increase in total oil equivalent production between the respective periods.